Optimisation Tutorial Introduction

 The bounce rate for your website measures the amount of visitors that don’t like your website.
 This is an indication to Google that your content isn’t what visitors are looking for, and so you will see your site drop for the search terms with the highest bounce rates.

-For more detailed information about optimizing your website content to rank well in Google organic search, ask Deeho Ltd for advice or follow their search engine optimisation tutorials.
+For more detailed information about optimizing your website content to rank well in Google organic search, ask Deeho for SEO Advice or follow their search engine optimisation tutorials.

 Google measures the caliber of your web site by looking at the average volume of pages viewed by visitors.
 The more pages each visitor looks at, the better your content is perceived to be.